 - Where the customer is seated

-Computers do not make random decisions.
+Computers don’t make random decisions.
 At the end of the day, who stayed and who got booted from the flight was decided by humans at the gate.

-The incident on Sunday should have been handled better by United.
-For one, passengers should not have been allowed to board the plane before deciding to kick people off.
-If they would have followed that procedure, this might not have escalated to the firestorm that we’re seeing now.
+The incident on Sunday should’ve been handled better by United.
+For one, passengers should not have been allowed to board the plane before deciding to kick off people.
+If they would’ve followed that procedure, this might not have escalated to the firestorm we’re seeing now.